-Use your hand to spread the gel over as large an area of skin as possible on your shoulders and arms, or the insides of your thighs, either in the morning or evening after washing.
+Use your hand to spread the gel over as large an area of skin as possible on your shoulders and arms, or the insides of your thighs, in either the morning or the evening after washing.
 Avoid direct contact with the breast and genital areas.
 Also, do not apply the gel directly to mucous membranes, irritated or damaged skin.
 The gel does not need to be massaged or rubbed into the skin.
 Always wash your hands thoroughly with soap and water after applying the gel.

 Allow the gel to dry for about 5 minutes before getting dressed.
 If your skin feels sticky after 5 minutes, the gel has been applied over an area that is too small.
 Next time, apply the gel over a larger area of skin.
-Wait at least one hour before washing or using skincare products on the treated skin area.
+Estrogel is odourless and leaves no stain.